What is the goal of the Student Scholar Program?

-Each service-learning professor has their own set of qualifications and required hours of availability.
+Each community-based learning professor has their own set of qualifications and required hours of availability.

-Engaged Scholars are typically asked to be able to commit up to 20 hours of assistance for their service-learning professor per semester.
+Engaged Scholars are typically asked to be able to commit up to 20 hours of assistance for their community-based learning professor per semester.

-- Are enrolled at CSUN during the academic year they serve, but are not enrolled in a Service Learning class during the semester when they are acting as Engaged Scholars
+- Are enrolled at CSUN during the academic year they serve, but are not enrolled in a Community-based Learning (Service Learning) class during the semester when they are acting as Engaged Scholars

 - Attend the SL Engaged Scholar Training and Orientation in the beginning of the semester

 - Complete 2 surveys sent by the OCE team during each semester when they are working as student scholars